-Edward Burne-Jones (1833-1898), Portrait of Maria Zambaco with Cupid, 1870, watercolour, 76.3 × 55 cm, Clemens-Sels-Museum, Neuss
+Edward Burne-Jones (1833-1898), Cupid and Psyche (Portrait of Maria Zambaco), 1870, Clemens-Sels-Museum, Neuss.

-- In 1866, Mrs Euphrosyne Cassavetti commissioned Burne-Jones to paint her daughter, Maria Zambaco (née Cassavetti, pronounced 'Zam-barko'), in Cupid finding Psyche, an introduction which led to their tragic affair. - Maria Zambaco (1843, 1914, born Marie Terpsithea Cassavetti) was a British artist and model of Greek descent who was favoured as a model by the Pre-Raphaelites.
-She was the daughter of a very wealthy Greek merchant (Demetrios Cassavetti and niece of the Greek consul and patron Alexander Ionides). - Maria and her cousins (Marie Spartali Stillman and Aglaia Coronio) were known collectively among friends as "the Three Graces", after the Charites of Greek mythology.
-After inheriting her father's fortune in 1858, she was able to lead a more independent life and was known to go unchaperoned while still unmarried. - Maria dedicated herself to art, and studied at the Slade School (under Alphonse Legros) and in the studio of Auguste Rodin in Paris.
-She worked as a sculptor in the 1880s and exhibited at the Royal Academy in 1887 and at the 1889 Arts and Crafts Exhibition Society in London as well as at the Paris Salon. - In 1860, her first admirer, George du Maurier, called her 'rude and unapproachable but of great talent and a really wonderful beauty'.
-She married Dr Zambaco in 1860, initially living with him in France where she had
+- In 1866, Mrs Euphrosyne Cassavetti commissioned Burne-Jones to paint her daughter, Maria Zambaco (née Cassavetti, pronounced 'Zam-barko'), in Cupid finding Psyche, an introduction which led to their tragic affair. - Maria Zambaco (1843, 1914), born Marie Terpsithea Cassavetti was a British artist and model of Greek descent who was favoured as a model by the Pre-Raphaelites.
+She was the daughter of a wealthy Greek merchant Demetrios Cassavetti and niece of the Greek consul and patron Alexander Ionides.
+Maria and her cousins Marie Spartali Stillman and Aglaia Coronio were known collectively among friends as "the Three Graces", after the Charites of Greek mythology.
+After inheriting her father's fortune in 1858, she was able to lead a more independent life and was known to go unchaperoned while still unmarried. - Maria dedicated herself to art, and studied at the Slade School under Alphonse Legros and under Auguste Rodin in Paris.
+She worked as a sculptor in the 1880s and exhibited at the Royal Academy in 1887 and at the 1889 Arts and Crafts Exhibition Society in London as well as at the Paris Salon.

-- a son and a daughter.
-The marriage was not a success and she moved back to live with her mother in London in 1866. - Which is when she met Burne-Jones, and they had an affair which lasted until at least January 1869 (some say 1872) and they stayed in contact after.
-In 1869, Edward Burne-Jones attempted to leave his wife for her, which caused a great scandal because it became public.
+- In 1860, her first admirer, George du Maurier, called her 'rude and unapproachable but of great talent and a really wonderful beauty'.
+She married Dr Zambaco in 1860, initially living with him in France where she had a son and a daughter.
+The marriage was not a success and she moved back to live with her mother in London in 1866. - Burne-Jones first met her in 1866, when her mother commissioned him to paint her as Cupid and Psyche, and they had an affair which lasted until at least January 1869 (some say 1872) and they stayed in contact after.
+In 1869, Edward Burne-Jones attempted to leave his wife for her, which caused a great scandal.
 Maria entreated him to commit suicide with her by laudanum overdose by the canal in Little Venice and the police had to be called.
 Maria and Burne-Jones ran off together, but he was taken ill at Dover, en route for France, after which he returned to his wife, Georgiana.
 After they broke up, Maria continued to appear in Burne-Jones' paintings as a sorceress or a temptress, such as his last major work of her, The Beguiling of Merlin, and the controversial Phyllis and Demophoön, which we see later.
 Friends of the Burne-Jones family, such as Rosalind Howard cut Maria socially.